What this does

 - The Log Sink filter doesn’t match your service — confirm your HTTPS Load Balancer logs actually populate Cloud Logging (View → Logs Explorer → filter on

-resource.type="http_load_balancer"and confirm you see entries) - Your domain in Searchable doesn’t match the site served by GCP (check Agent Analytics → Setup → Confirm your domain)
+resource.type="http_load_balancer"and confirm you see entries) - Your domain in Searchable doesn’t match the site served by GCP (check LLM Analytics → Setup → Confirm your domain)

 - No AI bot has visited yet — try visiting your site with a known AI user agent (e.g.